learnk8s/knote-js/01_writing_a_note_taking_app.md

 This is similar to how adding pictures on StackOverflow works.

-> Note that for this to work, the picture upload handler must have access to the text box — this is the reason that picture uploading and note creation are combined in the same form.
+> Note that for this to work, the picture upload handler must have access to the text box — this is why picture uploading and note creation are combined in the same form.

 For now, the pictures will be stored on the local file system.